p4sstime/passtime-recording-hud/README.md

 This is a modified version of m0rehud classic (pulled 4/28/24) to be a good option for recording PASS Time demos.
 This HUD is designed to only have HP, ammo, and the PASS INCOMING indicator.
 No killfeed, no damage indicators, nothing else.
 </div>

+You need to name this folder to start with an _.
+It needs to load before your PASS Time reticle mods get loaded.
+This only overwrites the circle for your friendly ball carrier, not your actual reticle.

 Recommended commands to run this with:
 ```
 hud_deathnotice_time 0                // disable kill feed